 “We are delighted to partner with 3i, they have an extensive track record in growing businesses within the retail sector and we look forward to working with them closely as we enter this new stage of development and growth for the Company.”
 Dr Bernd Schröder, CEO, Christ

-Cirtec Medical ("Cirtec") is a leading global provider of outsourced medical device and components design, engineering and manufacturing.
-It is headquartered in Minnesota, operating three facilities across the United States with additional operations in Germany through a subsidiary, Vascotube GmbH (“Vascotube”).
-Cirtec specialises in outsourced solutions for active implantable devices in the areas of neuromodulation, structural heart, drug delivery, cardiac rhythm management, ventricular assist and minimally invasive devices.
+Cirtec Medical ("Cirtec") is a leading global provider of outsourced medical device and components design, engineering and manufacturing, headquartered in Minnesota.
+Cirtec specialises in outsourced solutions for active implantable medical devices.
 Customers rely on Cirtec’s expertise to provide value-add solutions throughout the entire development cycle to help bring life-enhancing therapies to market.

-The medical device outsourcing (MDO) market is expected to grow at a high single digit rate over the next five years and Cirtec is strategically positioned to serve attractive therapeutic end-markets that are set to grow at a rate beyond the broader MDO industry.
+The medical device outsourcing (MDO) market is expected to grow at a high single digit rate over the next five years and Cirtec is strategically indexed to the most innovative therapeutic end-markets that are growing at a rate beyond the broader MDO industry.

 "We look forward to partnering with 3i.
 We feel that their approach, sector understanding and international reach makes them the right partner to support the next stage of our growth."
 Brian Highley, CEO, Cirtec

-The company is headquartered in Wisconsin, USA, and operates a number of manufacturing plants and distribution locations across North America, Europe and Asia.
+The company is headquartered in Wisconsin, USA, and operates in four locations in the US and two locations in Europe.

 "3i was a natural choice of partner for us.
 With their international network and local market insight, we will be able to accelerate our international growth strategy and be best placed to service our global customer base".
 Brian McSharry, Former CEO, Dynatect